Khoroshkin-Tolstoy approach for quantum superalgebras: Quantum superalgebra Quantum superalgebra Uq(L(slm|n))

 \section{\texorpdfstring{Quantum superalgebra $\uqlslmn$}{Quantum superalgebra Uq(L(slm|n))}}

-We start with the necessary information on the nontwisted affine Lie superalgebra $\hlslmn$.
-More information one can find in the papers \cite{Leu86, Leu89}.
+Let us start with the necessary information on the affine Lie superalgebra $\hlslmn$.
+More information can be found in the papers \cite{Leu86, Leu89}.

-We denote by $\lslmn$ the loop superalgebra of $\slmn$, by $\tlslmn$ its standard central extension by a one-dimensional center $\bbC c$, and by $\hlslmn$ the Lie superalgebra obtained from $\tlslmn$ by adding a natural derivation $d$.
-By definition
+We denote by $\lslmn$ the loop superalgebra of the Lie superalgebra $\slmn$, by $\tlslmn$ its standard central extension by a one-dimensional center $\bbC c$, and by $\hlslmn$ the Lie superalgebra obtained from $\tlslmn$ by adding a natural derivation $d$.
+By definition, as a vector space

-and we use as the Cartan subsuperalgebra of $\hlslmn$ the space\footnote{Here we use the natural embedding of $\slmn$ into $\hlslmn$.}
+and we use as the Cartan subsuperalgebra of $\hlslmn$ the subsuperspace\footnote{Here we use the natural embedding of $\slmn$ into $\hlslmn$.}